gpdowney/lightweightLSAT/pages/fundamentals/schedule.md

 Your skill practice, in these early stages, should be slow and deliberate.

 When you practice new skills, do questions 1 at a time.
 Doing individual questions will allow you to observe yourself more accurately, and to iterate more frequently.

 And don't be afraid to write down instructions to yourself.
 Referring to instructions as you go will help ensure you build good habits.
 And having those intentions written down will help you stay accountable to your initial goals.

-If you do timed practice, try a count-up timer instead of a count-down timer.
+If you do race practice, try a count-up timer instead of a count-down timer.

 [Read more about working with a count-up timer.][timer]